diffkemp/diffkemp/README.md

 Apart from comparing specific functions, DiffKemp supports comparison of semantics of sysctl options.
-List of the options to compare can be passed as the `FUNCTION_LIST` in the `generate` command.
+List of the options to compare can be passed as the `FUNCTION_LIST` in the `build-kernel` command.
 In such case, use `--sysctl` switch to generate snapshot for sysctl parameter comparison.
 The `compare` command is used in normal way.

 Sysctl option comparison compares semantics of the proc handler function and semantics of all functions using the data variable that the sysctl option sets.